A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Target and observations

 Additional ancillary data available for MACS0600 include wide-field near-infrared (NIR) imaging taken with the \textit{VISTA infrared camera} \citep[VIRCAM;][]{dalton06} on ESO's \textit{Visible and Infrared Survey Telescope for Astronomy} (VISTA) in the framework of the \textit{Galaxy Clusters At VIRCAM} survey (GCAV; Program ID: 198.A-2008(E); PI: M.~Nonino).
 The reduced \textit{Y}-, \textit{J}- and \textit{Ks}-band images achieve $5\sigma$ depths of $23.5$\,magnitudes and their $1.5\times1.2$ degree field-of-view is optimal for detecting possible extended structures around the cluster.
 Initial studies of the extended cluster structures of MACS0600 were conducted using optical imaging from the UH 2.2\,m telescope in the \textit{V}-, \textit{R}- and \textit{I}-bands to depths of 240\,s each.

-We also reduced and analyzed publicly available X-ray observations of MACS0600 obtained with \emph{XMM-Newton} to study the distribution of the hot intra-cluster medium (ICM) gas and the large-scale environment of the system.
+We also reduced and analyzed publicly available X-ray observations of MACS0600, obtained with \emph{XMM-Newton} in the framework of the \textit{Cluster HEritage project with XMM-Newton - Mass Assembly and Thermodynamics at the Endpoint of structure formation} \citep[CHEX-MATE;][]{chexmate21} program, to study the distribution of the hot intra-cluster medium (ICM) gas and the large-scale environment of the system.
 MACS0600 was observed by \emph{XMM-Newton} on two occasions (observation IDs:~0650381401 and~0827050601) for a total exposure time of 42\,ks.
 We reduced the two observations using \texttt{XMMSAS} {\texttt{v20.0}} and the \texttt{X-COP} analysis pipeline \citep{eckert17,ghirardini19}.
 We used the standard data reduction chains to extract clean event lists for the three \textit{European Photon Imaging Camera} \citep[EPIC;][]{struder01,turner01} detectors (MOS1, MOS2, and PN), and constructed the light-curve of the observation to filter-out time periods affected by soft proton flares.
 After flare filtering, the total clean observing time is of 30.2\,ks for the two MOS detectors and 23.5\,ks for the PN detector.
 We extract photon maps from each observation and each detector in 5 energy bands spanning the $0.5-7$\,keV band, and stacked the maps to increase their depth.
 The non X-ray background was modeled using a large collection of filter-wheel-closed observations and re-scaled to each observation by matching the high-energy count rates measured in the unexposed corners of the detectors.
 For more details on the procedure, we refer the reader to \citet{ghirardini19}.

 Last, we also use mm-wave data used to map the SZ effect of the cluster, using \textit{Atacama Cosmology Telescope} (ACT) 90\,GHz and 150\,GHz maps from ACT data release 5 \citep{mallaby-kay21}, combined with \textit{Planck} data \citep{naess20}.
 The angular resolution of the maps is set by the ACT PSF, which has an approximate full-width at half maximum (FWHM) of 2.1\arcmin\ and 1.4\arcmin\ at 90\,GHz and 150\,GHz \citep{choi20}.
 To remove primary cosmic microwave background (CMB) anisotropies from the maps, we subtract the component-separated CMB map obtained from the \texttt{COMMANDER} algorithm in \textit{Planck} data release 3 \citep{planck20_iv}.
 Finally, note that MACS0600 was also observed in ALMA band~6 (1.1\,mm) in the framework of the ALCS program, though we do not make use of these data in this study.